Prem-ium/BingRewards/README.md

 `END_TIME` = 24 hour format hour you would like to start the program, if timer is enabled.
 Defaults to 19, 7 PM

+`POINTS_PER_SEARCH`=Amount of points per search rewards in your country.
+Used to calculate number of searches needed for maximum points.
+Defaults to 5.

 `WANTED_IPV4` = Your desired external IPV4 address.
 Set this if you want the bot to not run if your IPv4 address is different than this.